Skip to content

 If reachable is false: OpenClaw isn’t running, or it’s listening on a different port (override with OPENCLAW_GATEWAY_URL in .env.dev).

-If authWorks is false: the password in .env.dev doesn’t match ~/.openclaw/config.toml.
-Re-paste from a fresh ./scripts/gen-secret.sh into both places and restart both processes.
+If authWorks is false: the password in .env.dev doesn’t match OpenClaw’s config.
+Re-paste from a fresh ./scripts/gen-secret.sh 32 into both places and restart both processes.

 The host accepts a few env vars for non-default OpenClaw layouts:

-Once it’s connected, the OpenClaw gateway is the entry point for every chat-window message.
-From an architectural standpoint:
+Once it’s connected, the OpenClaw gateway is the entry point for every chat-window message routed to it.
+Architecturally: